1ak31sha/1ak31sha.github.io/source/_posts/Pizza.md

 ** ~ Roll out and Decorate ~ **

+*There are two ways I make the pizza. one is rolling the dough on parchment paper and cooking on a pizza stone, the other just uses a cast iron pan.
 1. Heres the secret rolling technique.
-Begin Rolling the dough on a clean surface.
-Focus on the round shape, flouring each side only initially.
-Then, continue rolling it out, but do not flip it. let the underside stick to the surface, and focus on rolling it out super thin.
+Begin Rolling the dough flouring each side only initially.
+Then, continue rolling it out, but do not flip it. let the underside stick to the surface.
 Continue to apply flour to the top to prevent your rolling pin (or wine bottle) from sticking to it.
+This will allow you to get an ultra thin crust!
 Continue until you have reach a size slightly larger than your cast iron pan.
 2. Apply some olive oil to the pan.
 Be slightly generous.
+If using parchment paper, no need.
 3. Transfer the dough into the pan now.
-This could be tricky.
+This could be tricky, and make sure not to burn yourself on the pan.
 It it falls apart, just get it all in there and press the dough back together.
 Roll the dough up the edges.
+If using parchment paper, just leave it on the paper and move the whole thing onto your stone after it is decorated (after steps 4,5,6)
 4. Spread your sauce over the dough.
-When using passata sauce, a generous amount helps keep vegetables in place.
+When using passata or pesto sauce, a generous amount helps keep vegetables in place.
 5. Add your vegetables!
 Put the wetter ones on the outside near the criust edge, so they will dry out faster.
-6. Bake in the oven for about 15 minutes, or until desured crust crunchyness.
+6. Bake in the oven for about 15 minutes, or until desured crust crunchiness.
 I use a long knife to lift up the crust as a test to see its rigidy.

 ~ Veg Ideas ~

-- Olives
+- Olives, tomatoes, oregano, red onions, mushrooms.
-- Thin Sweet potatoe slices - put near edge
+- Thin Sweet potatoe slices, Pineapple stuffed crust, Green peppers.
-- Thin potatoe slices - put near edge
+- Thin potatoe slices, Artichoke hearts, broccoli, tomatoe slices.
-- Tomatoes slices
+- Basil Leaves, Tomatoes slices, vegan feta
-- Bell peppers
-- Red Onions
-- Artichoke hearts
-- Mushrooms
-- Oregano
-- Basil leaves - put some sauce on top of them so they dont dry out
-- Pineapple